-We have operated the Community Center in Michigan City since 1966 offering available to senior citizens includes:
+We have operated the Community Center in Michigan City since 1966 offering community activities which include but not limited to:

 · Meeting friends and neighbors